EnmanuelSanchez/EnmanuelSanchez/README.md

 - 👋 Hi, I’m @EnmanuelSanchez
-- 👀 I’m interested in business, stocks, real estate, books, anime, AI, crypto, gaming, sustainability, and STEM.
+- 👀 I’m interested in business, stocks, real estate, books, anime, AI, blockchain, gaming, sustainability, and STEM.
 - 🌱 I’m always learning.
 - 💞️ I’m looking to collaborate on any cool projects related to the topics listed above.
 - 📫 How to reach me = @enmanuelrising on social meadia.